metalbear-co/metalbear.co/content/en/blog/kubernetes-operator/index.md

 ### Cleanup

-To remove example resources from kubernetes
+To remove the example resources from Kubernetes, run:
 ```bash
 kubectl delete -f app.yaml
 ```